eclipse/adore/documentation/technical_reference_manual/system_and_development/build_system.md

 In general every module should provide a `make help` target to guild users on module capabilities.
-The 'help' target used throughout the ADORe ecosystem is a spin on the following git gist: https://gist.github.com/prwhite/8168133 and is provided by the make_gadgets project at: https://github.com/DLR-TS/make_gadgets.
+The 'help' target used throughout the ADORe ecosystem is a spin on the following github gist: [https://gist.github.com/prwhite/8168133](https://gist.github.com/prwhite/8168133) and is provided by the make_gadgets project at: [https://github.com/DLR-TS/make_gadgets](https://github.com/DLR-TS/make_gadgets).
 Any Makefile that has `include make_gadgets/make_gadgets.mk` will have a `make help` target.